What is it and where is it found?

 The main way people come into contact with mercury is by eating contaminated fish.
 This is because mercury that ends up in water bodies concentrates in the sediment at the bottom of rivers, streams, lakes and oceans.
 Once there, a biological process turns it into an especially toxic form of mercury called methyl mercury.
 The sediment dwelling creatures are eaten by the small fish, which in turn are eaten by bigger fish, and so on up the food chain.
 The longest living, top predator fish like large mouth bass, tuna, and shark, accumulate the most mercury of all.

-- Mercury from dental work and medical treatments;
+- Mercury from dental work and medical treatments (breathing vapors that are released during dental work or from thimerisol)

 What are the health concerns?